-We will adopt a recovery focused approach to working with people in urgent need or experiencing a crisis.
-Learning from our mental health services, intermediate care services and the time to think capacity in our extra care services, we will ensure that once the crisis has passed and risks have returned to an acceptable level, we can safely return services to a more appropriate, sustainable level in the longer-term.
+We will adopt a recovery focused approach to working with people in urgent need or experiencing a crisis to ensure that where long-term social care support is required, it is at a level that is appropriate to the person's ongoing level of need.
+Learning from our successful use of this approach in our mental health services, intermediate care services and the time to think capacity in our extra care services, we will ensure that once the crisis has passed and risks have returned to an acceptable level, we can safely return services to a more appropriate, sustainable level in the longer-term.
 There are four areas of focus for this proposal:

-- Services in response to risk; - Services in response to a deterioration in physical or mental health; - Additional support provided to people in a residential or nursing care; and - Community Time to think.
+• Services in response to risk;

+- Services in response to a deterioration in physical or mental health; - Additional support provided to people in a residential or nursing care; and - Community Time to think.